 3. Don’t Put Your Children in a Poor Position

 If you put your children in a poor position, they will have a hard time maintaining their relationships with both parents during the divorce process as well as during the post-divorce stages.
-If they don’t maintain their relationships with both parents, they might lose contact with both of them.

 4. Co-Parenting After Divorce is Not Easy